 "The diet includes nutritious foods such as fruits, veggies and complex carbs," Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in the New York City area, tells LIVESTRONG.com.
 Gorin adds that the plan can be easier to follow than other intermittent fasts because it doesn't cut out alcohol entirely.
 While "certain types of fasting may help with weight loss and fat loss," Gorin says that "the science behind this type of weight-loss approach is preliminary, and there has only been a limited amount of research done specifically on time-restricted eating."

 It's possible that the Dubrow diet also has some insulin-reducing benefits, as it claims.
-A June 2018 study published in the journal Cell Metabolism examined the effects of intermittent fasting on a group of overweight and obese men with prediabetes.
+A June 2018 study published in the journal Cell Metabolism examined the effects of intermittent fasting on a group of men who have overweight and obesity, and men with prediabetes.
 One group of men ate their meals in a six-hour period of the day (fasting for 18 hours), while the other spread out their eating over 12 hours (fasting for 12 hours), after which both groups swapped fasting schedules.
 While the participants didn't lose weight, they had significantly lower insulin levels, improved insulin sensitivity, lower blood pressure and decreased appetite after five weeks.
 These findings suggest that following a fasting-based diet approach may result in weight loss over time.

 Are There Any Risks Associated With Following the Dubrow Diet?